nileshbaithwar/ML_project_fake_news_detection_from_NDTV_feed/README.md

 * Integrate BERT or transformer models for improved context awareness
 * Build an API or Streamlit app for real-time predictions
 * Extend dataset to multi-language and multi-source news
-## 🙋‍♂️ Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

----

-Let me know if you'd like to add:

-* A link to a dataset (if public)
-* Sample prediction interface (via CLI, web app, etc.)
-* Integration with real-time scraping or APIs (NDTV RSS, for example)